obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Recurring Tasks.md

 When you toggle the status of a recurring task to anything but "todo" (i.e. "done"), the original task that you wanted to toggle will be marked as done and get the done date appended to it, like any other task.

 In addition, _a new task will be put one line above the original task_ by default.

-You may change this behaviour and make the new task appear on the line below the original task by enabling the [[Dates#Next recurrence appears on the line below]] setting.
+See [[#Location of the new task]] below, for how to change this behaviour and make the new task appear _on the line below the original task_.

 The new task will have updated dates based off the original task.

 ### Basic Example